A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • A challenge for CO-OPs was developing provider networks.
 At least 15 of the original CO-OPs were renting networks from other insurers, which added to their administrative expenses.
 In Maine, Community Health Options (the one profitable CO-OP in 2014, and one of only four CO-OPs still operational in 2020) built its own provider network from the ground up, a move that CEO Kevin Lewis noted as one of the reasons for CHO’s success.
 CO-OPs also have the option to hire doctors directly, rather than contract with them through provider networks (the upside for the doctors is that the CO-OP then handles the administrative details, and the doctor can focus on healthcare instead).

-There are three CO-OPs that are offering plans in five states in 2021.
-Although the vast majority of the original CO-OPs have failed, these three have shown signs of overall stability, including rate decreases for some plans in 2019, 2020, and/or 2021.
+There are three CO-OPs that are offering plans in five states in 2024, and all of them plan to continue to offer coverage in 2025.
+Although the vast majority of the original CO-OPs have failed, these three have shown signs of overall stability, including rate decreases for some plans in recent years.

 MAINE: